chialab/dna/docs/get-started.md

 ### Extending native elements

-In the Custom Element specification it is possible to define an element using the `is` attribute instead of the tag (unfortunately, no browser vendor had implemented it at the moment).
+Custom Element specification allows to define an element using the `is` attribute instead of the tag.
 This is very useful when you want to extend a HTML tag, preserving its semanthic meaning.
-An example:
+For example:

 ```ts
 import { Component, customElement, html, property } from '@chialab/dna';